- Focus Areas

-Community Food Mentor (CFM) Program Coordinator
+Projects & Community Food Mentors (CFM) Program Coordinator

 Chad Duplessie works with the community of Eel Ground First Nation as the Manager of the Natoaganeg Community Food Centre.
 He is a member of the City of Miramichi city council where he co-chairs the Community Wellness and Recreation Department as well as the Economic Development Department.
 He is the father of three young children and wants to see a New Brunswick that is healthy, sustainable and food secure.